Better polling means sharper scrutiny. Is Warren ready?

 CARSON CITY, Nev.
 (AP) — When Elizabeth Warren campaigned in Nevada in February, Abbie Peters was there.
 Energy and enthusiasm for the Massachusetts senator was not.

-“It was early and she wasn’t as popular,” said Peters.
+“It was early, and she wasn’t as popular,” said Peters.

 Nearly eight months later, Peters, a retiree from California, was back again to see Warren.
 The message hadn’t changed.
 But she felt like she was watching a different messenger.
 The crowd swelled with enthusiastic supporters, and Warren’s status near the top of the Democratic presidential field was affirmed.